swcarpentry/good-enough-practices-in-scientific-computing/index.md

 > the barrier to collaborating on papers in this framework is simply too high to overcome.
 > Good intentions aside,
 > it always comes down to "just give me a Word document with tracked changes," or similar.
-> There's always a least-common denominator who just isn't going to be on board for writing like this.
+> There's always a least common denominator who just isn't going to be on board for writing like this.

 We therefore also recommend an alternative approach: